 Drifting down a cool mountain river on a tube is the perfect way to relax on a hot summer day!
 We have some great tubing places in the North Carolina mountains near Asheville, ranging from a pristine creek in the Great Smoky Mountains to convenient trips in the city on the French Broad River.

 Deep Creek in the Great Smoky Mountains National Park (photo at top), located near Bryson City, is the most popular place for river tubing.
 You can rent a tube at several businesses just outside the park boundary on Deep Creek Road as you drive from downtown Bryson City.
 Find a national park campground and picnic area.
 To begin your drift down the creek and by Tom Branch Falls, you'll have to walk a trail to a variety of put-in spots.
 The upper section has bigger rapids - begin near Indian Creek Falls.
 The lower section is more shallow and easygoing for all ages.
-See our Deep Creek Guide.
+See our Deep Creek Guide for many details.

 French Broad River: On hot summer days, see hundreds of colorful floats drifting down the river through the middle of Asheville.
 French Broad Outfitters is our top pick for tube rentals and shuttles in town.
 Start at their location in the River Arts District and drift the slow flowing river four miles to their other location just a couple of miles north of downtown.
 It usually takes about three hours, so bring water and sunscreen!
 Tubing is dependent on water levels of the river, so check with them for current conditions.
 Read more about French Broad Outfitters.
 For a quieter spot on the river south of Asheville, head to Lazy Otter Outfitters for a four-mile float.